rctay/tanzu-dev-portal/content/blog/networking-basics.md

 Veth devices are always created in interconnected pairs.
 In veth pairs packets transmitted on one device in the pair are immediately received on the other device.
 When either device is down the link state of the pair is down.

+We are creating two veth pairs, the jelly namespace will connect to the veth-jelly end of the cable, and the other end of the cable will connect to a bridge that will create the network for our namespaces.
+We create the same cable and connect it to the bridge on the peanutbutter side.

-To create a veth pair use the command:
+To create both veth pair use the command:
 ```
-sudo ip link add veth-pb type veth peer name veth-bread
+sudo ip link add veth-pb type veth peer name bread-pb-veth
+sudo ip link add veth-jelly type veth peer name bread-j-veth
 ```
-Taking a look at the devices you will see the pair veth-jelly and veth-pb on the host network.
+Taking a look at the devices you will see the pair veth-bread1 and veth-bread2 on the host network.
 ```
 ip link list
 ```